We are a not-for-profit organisation that supports multinational clinical trials

 Based in Paris, we work with European Correspondents across Europe, national networks of clinical trial units (CTUs), as well as numerous European and international stakeholders involved in clinical research.

 We provide tailored support to facilitate trial preparation and implementation

-However, various trial obstacles – from infrastructure interoperability to regulatory and ethical requirements and management and funding issues – deter many investigators from attempting multinational trials.
-This is especially the case for independent, or academic trials, which are more frequently conducted in a single country than industry-sponsored trials.
+However, various trial obstacles (e.g. regulatory and ethical requirements, management and funding issues) deter many investigators from attempting multinational trials.
+This is especially the case for independent or academic trials which are more frequently conducted in a single country than industry-sponsored trials.
 This limited scope means reduced potential impact on global public health.

 ECRIN provides a means to overcome the above challenges by offering researchers support to prepare and implement multinational trials.
 Support areas include the preparation of applications for funding, protocol evaluation, trial management, quality assurance and more.

 We provide investigators with the tools they need to successfully implement trials

 One way ECRIN provides support is by offering investigators (and sponsors) the tools they need to address regulatory and ethical issues, to measure outcomes and to assess risk.
 These tools are critical for project success, especially when operating in a multi-country context where local legislation and requirements can vary greatly.

 We focus on independent trials across all disease areas and topics